antipole2/VDR2/how_this_scriptworks .md

 ## The control dialogues

-The first four functions manage the dialogues.

-There are two dialogues - one for file selection and one for controlling recording.
+There are two dialogues.
+The main one is used to start recording.
+There is a secondary one used to pause or end recording.
 They are both created by the `onDialogue` function, described in the User Guide.

 The `onDialogue` function arguments are the name of the function to be invoked when the user clicks on a button and an array defining the elements of the dialogue to be created.